ElementalMP4/SebUtils/README.md

 Lightweight commands to make a vanilla paper server a bit more friendly, without the need for enormous and complicated plugins and APIs

+# Installing

+Either download this repo and compile it yourself using maven (requires Java 17) - or download the latest release from the [releases tab](https://github.com/ElementalMP4/PaperUtils/releases/)

 # Commands

 All permissions are granted by default, but can be customised if required.
 Using a plugin such as LuckPerms is recommended for this.